This easy grilled salmon recipe is ready in 15 minutes. Simply brush the fish with olive oil, sprinkle it with spices, and grill.

 Serving Suggestions

-Salmon is versatile.
+Salmon is a versatile main course.
 You can serve it with any side dish you like.
-I often serve it, as mentioned above, with broccoli salad.
+As mentioned above, I often serve it with broccoli salad.
+It's also good with a side of microwave asparagus or with this cucumber tomato salad.

 Storing Leftovers